Stage Manager Stories: Michael J. Passaro, MOULIN ROUGE! THE MUSICAL

 What, in your opinion, are the most exciting and challenging aspects of managing such an enormous production?

 Well, the technical splendor of Moulin Rouge! is so connected to the structure and the dramaturgy of the show, the design of it and the technicality of it is very easy to replicate on a nightly basis, but the most challenging and exciting thing about that space and that landscape, are the humans who play in it every night.
-So, my job is mostly exciting because of all of the folks who work there.
-The thing also, that's also super thrilling about Moulin Rouge! is that Alex [Timbers] and the team have specifically designed it so that there really is no separation between front of house, backstage or the show.
-So, the moment the audience walks into the Hirschfeld Theater, or any of the theaters where it's playing, they are immediately enveloped in an experience and an experiential environment.
-So my job is not just about what happens, you know, upstage of the proscenium, so to speak, it's the entire building.
-And when I say "my job," I want give an enormously huge note of deep gratitude to the team that supports not only me personally, but supports the entire building.
-The job is all day long, by the time we do rehearsals and set up the show and do the show at night, you know, we spend more time with each other than we do with our own families.
+My job is mostly exciting because of all of the folks who work there.
+The thing that's also super thrilling about Moulin Rouge! is that Alex [Timbers] and the team have specifically designed it so that there really is no separation between front of house and the show onstage.
+The moment the audience walks into the Hirschfeld Theater, or any of the theaters where it's playing, they are immediately enveloped in an experience and an experiential environment.
+My job is not just about what happens, you know, upstage of the proscenium, it's about what happens in the entire building.
+And when I say "my job," I want give an enormously huge note of deep gratitude to the stage management team that supports not only me personally, but supports the entire building.
+The job is all day long, by the time we do rehearsals and set up the show and do the show at night, we spend more time with each other than we do with our own families.
 And they approach that job with excitement and with energy and with compassion and care, every minute, every day.

 After all this time and all these productions, are there still aspects of the work that intimidate you?
 Do you still get nerves or butterflies before a show?

 Yes.
-Absolutely, one hundred percent, and I would be nervous if there weren't.
-The physical act of calling Moulin Rouge! employs all of the senses, with the possible exception of taste, because you have to be totally connected, with your eyes, your ears, and your voice, you know?
+Absolutely, one hundred percent, and I would be nervous if I didn't.
+The physical act of calling Moulin Rouge! employs all of the senses, because you have to be totally connected, with your eyes, your ears, and your voice, you know?
 I don't actually call the show very much anymore, maybe once or twice a week at the most, but when I stand at that stage manager desk and get started, I feel my heart racing.
-There's an incredible nervousness to it.
+There's an incredible nervous energy to it.

 With such an incredible amount of experience under your belt, what would you consider your most challenging production so far, and what lessons did you take out of it?

-Well, this is not necessarily the most challenging technically, but I was working on a play called The Testament of Mary, it was a one person show starring the wonderful, incredible actress, Fiona Shaw.
+I was working on a play called The Testament of Mary, it was a one person show starring the wonderful, incredible actress, Fiona Shaw.
 There were like 300 sound cues and as many light cues and the play was an hour and a half, so there was a lot just to call, but very early on in the dress rehearsal process, she'd come to me and we would spend like hour and a half after every dress rehearsal performance going through all these things.
 And early on, she said to me, "You have to understand, Michael, that I'm acting with you.
 You're acting with me.
 I'm the only person out there when these cues happen, so you're my acting partner."
-And this idea that we're connected to the energy on stage in terms of the performance is something that I kind of always sort of knew, but it was something she really hit on, and it became something that once I understood it, it made the work that much more challenging, but also that much more exciting.
+And this idea that we're connected to the energy on stage in terms of the performance is something that I always sort of knew, but Fiona really made me understand this in a whole new way, it made the work that much more challenging, but also that much more exciting.

 After so many years of working steadily, how did you weather the shutdown?
 What was it like to return to the theatre after such a long time?

-So, when the shutdown happened, I had been very much feeling like I've been lucky enough to be working steadily for, you know, 5, 6, 7 years really without a break.
-So the shutdown happened, I thought, "Oh, okay, let me just take this moment."
+When the shutdown happened, I had been very much feeling like I've been lucky enough to be working steadily for, you know, 5, 6, 7 years really without a break.
+So the shutdown happened, I thought, "Oh, okay, let me just take this moment for myself."
 It was supposed to be three weeks to restart.
 Then it was three months and it was six months and it was a year, and then it was close to 18 months.
 During that time, I really came to understand that on a very deep level that this work makes great demands on the soul, but it's also a great balm for the soul.
-So I came to miss it very, very, very much, and the time commitment of eight shows a week and all that goes along with it.
+I came to miss it very, very, very much, and the time commitment of eight shows a week and all that goes along with it.
 I came to understand that my being is wired to be in that environment, perhaps because I've been in that environment for so long.
-So, coming back to it was an incredible celebration of all the things that I have been lucky enough to participate in and really make part of my own being.
-So it was quite a journey.
+Coming back to it was an incredible celebration of all the things that I have been lucky enough to participate in and really make part of my own being.
+It was quite a journey.

 What sort of advice would you have for a young person hoping to make a career as a stage manager?